marijnh/Eloquent-JavaScript/16_game.md

 {{index "position (CSS)", "max-width (CSS)", "overflow (CSS)", "max-height (CSS)", viewport, scrolling, [DOM, graphics]}}

-We can't assume that the level always fits in the _viewport_—the element into which we draw the game.
-That is why the `scrollPlayerIntoView` call is needed.
-It ensures that if the level is protruding outside the viewport, we scroll that viewport to make sure the player is near its center.
+We can't assume that the level always fits in the _viewport_, the element into which we draw the game.
+That is why we need the `scrollPlayerIntoView` call: it ensures that if the level is protruding outside the viewport, we scroll that viewport to make sure the player is near its center.
 The following ((CSS)) gives the game's wrapping DOM element a maximum size and ensures that anything that sticks out of the element's box is not visible.
 We also give it a relative position so that the actors inside it are positioned relative to the level's top-left corner.

 ```{lang: css}
 .game {